 Because of this I was able to start dating.
 People were drawn to me because I was no longer living as a deficit version of myself but actually inhabiting my body with force and spirit.

 And look, the first person I dated after this transformation I’d experienced was not a good fit.
 We were turbulent and it was messy and at times mildly heart breaking.
 I have dubbed this person my “refresher” because at that time it had been a few years since I’d dipped my toe in the pool.
-She was a necessary reminder that yes in fact people could show romantic interest in me, so I could shake that sort of lame insecurity off before I met who is undeniably my twin flame.
-My mirror.
+She was a necessary reminder that yes in fact people could show romantic interest in me, so I could shake that sort of lame insecurity off before I met the first person I would ever truly love.

 We met in a very romantic, very millennial fashion.
 She says we met online, I say we met on an app.
 Tinder.
 You decide.
 We spoke for about a month before we met in person.
 I would message her in between arguments and tears from the Refresher, who I was giving way too many chances at the time.